Why and how to perform A/B testing with ProspectIn?

 A/B testing on messages

 We have given here the example of an A/B test on a connection request, but it is also possible to set up A/B tests on messages.
-The principle remains exactly the same, the difference is that you will have to be already connected with the prospects and that we will measure here the response rate, not the acceptance rate.
+The principle remains exactly the same.
+The only difference is that you will have to already be connected with the prospects, and the response rate will be measured, as opposed to the acceptance rate.